mattychang/gryder_lab/README.md

 # gryder

-Pipelines and scripts that I used/modified in the Gryder Lab.
+Pipelines and scripts that I used/modified in the Gryder Lab for the IHK-44 paper.